-Assignability

-A mortgage right created under the Pledge Law can be assigned by a mortgagee (without obtaining the consent of the mortgagor) and is registrable as an amendment to the existing registration (Article 14).
+Assignability A mortgage right created under the Pledge Law can be assigned by a mortgagee (without obtaining the consent of the mortgagor) and is registrable as an amendment to the existing registration (Article 14).
+Fees These are generally expected to be in the region of AED100 to AED200 per registration/declaration (but the exact amount will depend on the service requested).
+Existing security The co-existence of pledges made under laws other than the Pledge Law and those made and registered under the new system remains unclear.

-Fees

-These are generally expected to be in the region of AED100 to AED200 per registration/declaration (but the exact amount will depend on the service requested).

-Existing security

-The co-existence of pledges made under laws other than the Pledge Law and those made and registered under the new system remains unclear.
 If pre-existing possessory pledges are not registered in the Registry, they presumably remain valid but risk losing priority against subsequent registered pledges made over the same asset.
 Article 44 provides that possessory pledges which predated the Pledge Law could be registered in the Registry within one year of the coming into force of the Pledge Law (i.e. by 15 March 2018) in order for those pledges to benefit from the provisions and protections of the Pledge Law.
 In such a case, priority is determined according to the date of creation of the mortgage right (not its registration in the Register).
 Given that the initial deadline for registering preexisting (i.e. pre-15 March 2018) possessory pledges lapsed prior to the Registry going 'live', EDB have confirmed that that deadline has been extended until 28 February 2019.

-Enforcement and self-help remedies

-Enforcement of possessory pledges must usually be sanctioned by the court; secured assets must be sold via public auction; self-help remedies are generally not permitted under UAE law.
+Enforcement and self-help remedies Enforcement of possessory pledges must usually be sanctioned by the court; secured assets must be sold via public auction; self-help remedies are generally not permitted under UAE law.
 Self-help remedies are also available for the first time.
 In the event that the mortgagor violates obligations under the mortgage contract or if the contract is not implemented for any other reason, the Pledge Law provides for the sale of the movable property with agreement.
 In relation to movable assets generally, a mortgagee can seize the mortgaged assets and sell them at market value within ten days of being notified of the mortgagor being in violation of the pledge agreement (Article 27).

-The position is slightly different with regard to written bonds and bank accounts (Article 28), whereby self- help remedies are only available where the mortgagor or principal debtor has violated obligations under the mortgage contract (not where the contract is not implemented for other reasons).

-The mechanics of enforcing the security differ according to the type of asset in question, including:

-i. in the case of a pledged bank account, the mortgaged amount can be set-off or claimed from other balances held by the mortgagee as the account bank:
+The position is slightly different with regard to written bonds and bank accounts (Article 28), whereby self-help remedies are only available where the mortgagor or principal debtor has violated obligations under the mortgage contract (not where the contract is not implemented for other reasons).
+The mechanics of enforcing the security differ according to the type of asset in question, including: i. in the case of a pledged bank account, the mortgaged amount can be set-off or claimed

-ii. bonds or written documents are to be delivered or endorsed (only where their value is equivalent to the mortgage right).

-Judicial remedies remain available too (Chapter 8 of the Pledge Law).

-FOCUS: SHIPPING
+"FOR LENDERS, THE PLEDGE LAW SHOULD GIVE COMFORT AS TO WHICH ASSETS CAN BE SECURED, THE PROCESS FOR SECURING SUCH ASSETS AND CLARITY AS TO THE PRIORITY OF LIENS."

+Focus: Shipping